ssharma100/sctools/README.md

 ## Java 8 SDK Installation
 You can find the JDK/SDK Download at [Oracle's JDK Page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
-Download the vesion that best fits your system/OS and install it - the directions should be on the site and are specific to the type of platform you are running on.
+Download the version that best fits your system/OS and install it - the directions should be on the site and are specific to the type of platform you are running on.
 Based on your installation you should make note of the JAVA_HOME environment variable (make sure that it has been set and points to the Java 8 version that you just installed).